ibm-client-engineering/solution-mq-rdqm-hadr/readme.md

 rdqmstatus -n
 ```

 10. Update the groups for `mqm` user.
-The `mqm` user must be a member of the `haclient` group in order to perform some tasks on replicated queumanagers.
+The `mqm` user must be a member of the `haclient` group in order to perform some tasks on replicated queumanagers like `endmqm` or `strmqm`.
 This must be run on all nodes.

 ```
 usermod -a -G haclient mqm